WHY YOU SHOULD BE TRACKING YOUR PERIOD

 1. For Your GP or OBGYN

 Even if I go in with something completely unrelated, my GP always asks me when my last period was.
 Writing things down helps you remember information better (it’s proven), so if you’re tracking your period you’ll be able to remember the specific dates of your last few cycles.
 If you carry your journal with you, you can just go into your handbag and check to give your answer if you’re unsure.
-This is extra useful if you’re seeing a doctor about short-term memory loss.
 If you have medical issues to do with your period or reproductive organs, noting down symptoms each day will help you and doctors keep an eye on what’s going on and will help you remember what happened on what day or how bad the pain was.

 2. You Can Predict Your Period